 That although things seem like a lot of hard work and effort at the time, it’s worth it in the end.

 What’s the biggest problem people in building control are facing?

 Resourcing in general in construction is an ongoing problem and has been for many years now.
-Within building control it is also widely recognised that there is an ageing workforce too.
+Within building control, it is also widely recognised that there is an aging workforce too.
 There needs to be more focus on bringing people into Building Control and attracting younger people into the industry in general.

 What would you say to other women looking to start a role in Building Control?